How to Build a Startup Unicorn in 2024: Strategies and Insights

 Stage 6: Expansion

-1. They expanded into new markets prior to actually settling into their current one.
+1. They expanded into new markets before actually settling into their current one.

 2. Based on language, law, and demographics, they selected promising markets.